Mike Ford Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.80 team ERA that ranks third among all league pitching staffs.
+- The Rays' 3.78 team ERA ranks third across all league pitching staffs.

-- Rays pitchers combine to allow the second-fewest home runs in baseball (146 total, one per game).
+- Rays pitchers combine to allow 146 home runs (one per game), the first-fewest in the league.

-- In his last appearance on Saturday, the right-hander went 4 2/3 innings against the Cleveland Guardians, allowing four earned runs while surrendering nine hits.
+- In his most recent appearance on Sunday against the Cleveland Guardians, the right-hander threw five innings, allowing one earned run while surrendering three hits.

-- The 27-year-old has amassed an ERA of 4.69, with 7.4 strikeouts per nine innings, in 23 games this season.
-Opponents have a .280 batting average against him.
+- In 17 games this season, the 22-year-old has a 5.31 ERA and 12 strikeouts per nine innings, while allowing a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.